-What does “menstrual cycle” mean and why it is important to you?
+What does the “menstrual cycle” mean and why it is important to you?

-The menstrual cycle is the series of event in your reproductive system that prepares you for a possible pregnancy every month.
+The menstrual cycle is the series of events in your reproductive system that prepares you for a possible pregnancy every month.

-These events are controlled by hormonal changes which begin from menarche (i.e. your first cycle) and continue till menopause (i.e. your final cycle).
+These events are controlled by hormonal changes that begin from menarche (i.e. your first cycle) and continue till menopause (i.e. your final cycle).

 Menarche starts within ages 8 to 15 and usually 3years after your breasts and pubic hairs start to grow.
 Menopause happens within ages 40 to 60.
 You have reached menopause if you’re within such age range and haven’t seen your menses for 12 months straight.